soggybag/ios-ui-design/03-motion/README.md

 system tries to position that object somewhere else?
 This can be a problem.
 When you need to animate an object tat has constraints applied to it there a couple strategies you can consider:

-- Animate the constraint rather than the object!
+- Animate the constraint rather than the object.
 - Don't use constraints, size and position your object programatically.

 ### UIView.animate() Examples